Camp Thunder Cove: History

 Construction of Camp Justice was the impetus for the British government's expulsion of the Chagossians.
-The entire population of approximately 1,600 Chagossians were removed from 1967 to 27 April 1973, resulting in limited financial compensation being paid out to the former inhabitants as well as several legal challenges.
+The entire population of approximately 1,600 Chagossians were removed from 1967 to 27 April 1973, with limited financial compensation being paid out to the former inhabitants as well as several legal challenges.

 Starting in 1990, the base saw another round of rapid improvement and expansion.
 US intervention in the Middle East resulted in the construction of two exceptionally long (2.3 mile) runways, heavy aircraft storage and maintenance facilities and a large fuel depot.

 The camp was renamed "Thunder Cove" in July 2006.